Cardiology tests to evaluate your heart health

 Based on the test, you will receive a score.
 A score of zero means you do not have any calcified plaque.
 There is no upper limit but the higher your score the more plaque build up you have and the greater you are at risk for a coronary event such as a heart attack.

 This scan is usually not covered by insurance but is available for $50.
-In Missouri, you can make an appointment for a heart scan without a physician referral.
-In Kansas, you will need to have your primary care physician or cardiologist order the test.
+You will need to have your primary care physician or cardiologist order the test.
 HCA Midwest Health offers heart scans at all seven of its’ Kansas City hospitals.

 Seven Area Heart Scan Locations